No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 .. index:: !penetration tester

+report
+  In the context of a penetration test, the report is a written document containing vulnerabilities, exploits, mitigations and advice, provided by the penetration tester to the client.

+.. index:: !report

 scope
   The systems, locations, techniques and tools which can be used in a specific `penetration test`.